Finite volume schemes and Lax-Wendroff consistency: The finite volume method and the Lax--Wendroff theorem

-at each point $x\in\xR $ and each time $t\in ]0,T[$ where states the conservation of the quantity $u$ holds, with $\mathbb F$ a vector function depending only on $x$ and $t$ through the unknown $u$.
+stating the conservation of the quantity $u$ at each point $x\in\xR $ and each time $t\in ]0,T[$, with $\mathbb F$ a vector function depending only on $x$ and $t$ through the unknown $u$.
 In addition to this equation, an initial condition is assumed to be given on $u$.
-Simple examples of such a conservation law include \begin{itemize} \item the transport equation $ \mathbb F (x,t) = a u(x,t)$ (linear hyperbolic equation, introduced in the previous section), \item the heat equation $ \mathbb F (x,t) = -\partial_x u(x,t)$ (linear parabolic equation), \item B\"urgers' equation $ \mathbb F (x,t) = u^2(x,t)$ (nonlinear hyperbolic equation), \item the porous media equation $ \mathbb F (x,t) = - \partial_x u^p (x,t)$, $p>1$ (nonlinear parabolic equation). \end{itemize} The FVM consists in approximating the integral form of the conservation law, that is to say the balance on the time-space cuboid $] x, x + \delta x [\times] t, t + \delta t [$ (for given $\delta x>0$ and $\delta t>0$), rather than the PDE itself (this corresponds to the way such an equation is derived from physical conservation principles).
-Note that with a non zero source term at the right-hand-side of \eqref{conserv.loc}, the equation is then usually renamed ``balance law'', and this modification poses no problem for a FV discretization.
+Simple examples of such a conservation law include \begin{itemize} \item the transport equation $ \mathbb F (x,t) = a u(x,t)$ (linear hyperbolic equation, introduced in the previous section), \item the heat equation $ \mathbb F (x,t) = -\partial_x u(x,t)$ (linear parabolic equation), \item Burgers' equation $ \mathbb F (x,t) = u^2(x,t)$ (nonlinear hyperbolic equation), \item the porous media equation $ \mathbb F (x,t) = - \partial_x u^p (x,t)$, $p>1$ (nonlinear parabolic equation). \end{itemize} The FVM consists in approximating the integral form of the conservation law, that is to say the balance on the time-space cuboid $] x, x + \delta x [\times] t, t + \delta t [$ (for given $\delta x>0$ and $\delta t>0$), rather than the PDE itself (this corresponds to the way such an equation is derived from physical conservation principles).
+Note that with a non zero source term on the right hand-side of \eqref{conserv.loc}, the equation is then usually renamed ``balance law'', and this modification poses no problem for a FV discretization.
 The integral form relative to the differential form \eqref{conserv.loc} of a conservation law reads

 Let $(]x_{i-1/2},x_{i+1/2}[)_{i \in \xZ}$ be a family of intervals of $\xR$ (also called control volumes or grid cells), with $x_{i-1/2} < x_{i+1/2}$ and such that $\cup_{i \in \xZ}]x_{i-1/2},x_{i+1/2}[= \xR$ (or $\Omega\subset \xR$), and let $\delta t =T/N$, $N>1$ (the time step could be taken non constant).
 Let $x_{i}$ be some chosen point in the cell $]x_{i-1/2},x_{i+1/2}[$ (the choice of this point is constrained by the flux consistency property in the case of elliptic or parabolic problems, but not in the hyperbolic case, contrarily to the FD consistency in the sense of the previous section).
 The discrete unknowns, $\{u_i^n,$ $i \in \xZ$, $n \in \{0, \ldots,N\}\}$ are expected to be approximations of $u(x_i,t_n)$ with $t_n=n\delta t$.
 The integral form \eqref{bilan} is written on each control volume $]x_{i-1/2},x_{i+1/2}[$ and time interval $]t_n,t_{n+1}[$, leading to the following FV scheme (with an explicit time scheme for the sake of simplicity):